Florence Foster Jenkins January 3, 2017

-I love to sing, but only when I’m with me, myself, and I and the setting’s my scratched RAV4 and not an overlit theater stage.
+I love to sing, but only when I’m alone and the setting’s my scratched RAV4 and not an overlit theater stage.
 Better it stay intimate when I’m belting it out and the sounds are more dying calico than Mick Jagger.

 So props to Florence Foster Jenkins (1868-1944) for loving to sing and not giving a damn about whether her voice sounded like honey being poured onto a chocolate bar.
 Billed